pagekite/PyPagekite/doc/MANPAGE.md

      Default name to use for SSL, if SNI (Server Name Indication) is missing from incoming HTTPS connections.

+   * <b>--tls_ciphers</b>=`cipher list` <br />
+     List of ciphers to use for front end server TLS sockets.
+     For example, Debian 11 and later may need `DEFAULT@SECLEVEL=1` in order to allow TLSv1 connections from older embedded backends.
+Make sure you know what you are doing when using this!

+   * <b>--tls_legacy</b>
+     Allow legacy TLS for front end servers.
+     Make sure you know what you are doing when using this!

    * <b>--tls_endpoint</b>=`name`:`/path/to/file` <br />
      Terminate SSL/TLS for a name using key/cert from a file.